apache/druid/docs/development/extensions-contrib/iceberg.md

   "fs.s3a.endpoint" : "S3_API_ENDPOINT"
 }
 ```
-Since the AWS connector uses the `s3a` filesystem based client, the warehouse path should be specified with the `s3a://` protocol instead of `s3://`.
+Since the Hadoop AWS connector uses the `s3a` filesystem based client, the warehouse path should be specified with the `s3a://` protocol instead of `s3://`.

 ### Local Catalog